YOUR RELIABLE ROOFING CONTRACTOR

 • Low-slope roofing for additions, porches, commercial sections, and flat roof areas

-• Ice and water shield, starter rows, valley protection, and roof-edge details for winter performance
+• Ice and water shield, valley protection, drip edge, and starter rows for winter performance

 • Ventilation review to reduce attic moisture, condensation, and ice dam risk

-Weather Surface Shingle, metal, or low-slope material selected for slope, exposure, appearance, and budget.
+Weather Surface Shingle, metal, or low-slope material selected around slope, exposure, appearance, and budget.

-Water Barrier Underlayment, ice and water shield, and valley protection manage snow melt and rain.
+Water Barrier Underlayment, ice and water shield, starter rows, and valley protection manage rain and snowmelt.

-Flashing System Chimneys, walls, dormers, skylights, pipe boots, and roof transitions sealed correctly.
+Flashing System Chimneys, sidewalls, dormers, skylights, pipe boots, and roof transitions need correct metal work.

-Ventilation Path Intake and exhaust airflow help reduce attic moisture and ice dam pressure.
+Ventilation Path Balanced intake and exhaust help reduce attic moisture, condensation, heat buildup, and ice pressure.

-Decking And Structure Roof sheathing checked for old leak paths, soft areas, fastening issues, and rot risk.
+Decking And Structure Sheathing is checked for old leak paths, soft areas, fastener problems, and rot before covering it.

 Roofing System Focus